vdgiapp/2048-remixed/README.md

 - **Standard** – similar to classic, but introduces limited-use powers that can be earned through various ways.
 - **Gravity** – all tiles are pulled in a certain direction based on shifting gravity.
 - **Turn-Based** – limited number of moves; plan carefully to earn more turns through special conditions.
+- **Elemental Balance** - balance 2 or more elements together depending on how the player chooses.
 - **Chaos** – random challenges such as tile swapping, disappearing tiles, changing gravity, and more increase the difficulty.
 - **Mixed** – combine two or more modes for a real challenge!
 - **Custom** – create and play your own unique game modes (planned for future).